 What makes them so comfortable is that they are soft and easily moldable and once inside your ear they expand for a perfect fit.

 Since Comply tips have a slightly sticky surface they tend to get dirty fast.

 The best way to clean them is with a wet cloth.
 Don’t use any alcohol or cleaning chemicals.
 A cloth and some water is all you need.
 Afterward just wait for the ear tips to dry and they’re ready to use again.

-Comply foam tips size guide
+Comply tips size guide